-In this write-up, focus will be on the recently adopted Guidelines that will be used for purposes of companies in the Republic of Kenya that wish to cross list in foreign bourse and foreign companies that would like to tap into the Kenyan market by cross listing.
-All these has been made possible as a result of the Policy Guidance Note on Global Depositary Receipts and Global Depositary Notes in Kenya (Policy Guide Note/ PGN) that came into effect in 2017.
+In this write-up, the focus will be on the recently adopted Guidelines that will be used for purposes of companies in the Republic of Kenya that wish to cross-list in foreign bourse and foreign companies that would like to tap into the Kenyan market by cross-listing.
+All these have been made possible as a result of the Policy Guidance Note on Global Depositary Receipts and Global Depositary Notes in Kenya (Policy Guide Note/ PGN) that came into effect in 2017.

 Policy Guide Note/PGN

 The PGN is designed to provide a simplified model that companies can cross-list without necessarily taking up the rigorous measures set under the Capital Markets (Securities) (Public Offers, Listing and Disclosures) Regulations, 2002 – and will be addressed extensively in relation to this Q&A at a later stage.
 In addition, other than cross-listing, it regulates trading, settling, and canceling the Depositary Securities.

 It is important to note that the PGN covers securities that are primarily set up in foreign jurisdictions and there is the intention to have them listed in Kenya; and securities listed in Kenya and there is the intention to have them listed in a foreign jurisdiction.
 The former is referred to as in-bound depositary securities while the latter is out-bound depositary securities.